The Importance of Self-Care for Caregivers

 Improving your physical well-being will support your mental health.
 It is easier to maintain good mental habits when your body is strong and has a resilient foundation.

 Nothing can replace a good night’s sleep.
-The general rule is 7 – 9 hours a night but if that is not possible, try taking a brief 15 – 30-minute nap during the day.
+The general rule is 7 – 9 hours a night, but if that is not possible, try taking a brief 15 – 30-minute nap during the day.
 It will help you feel more alert.

 Take time to Recharge

-When you’re a caregiver for someone with an illness like mental illness, it may seem difficult to find time ‘me’ time, and when you do, you may feel distracted by what you think you should be doing.
+When you’re a caregiver for someone with an illness like mental illness, it may seem challenging to find time ‘me’ time, and when you do, you may feel distracted by what you think you should be doing.
 It is essential to find time for yourself without feeling you’re neglecting others.

 Summary